maedemir/Database-System-for-E-learning-management-system/README.md

     - Login
     - Logout
     - Change his/her password
-    - View list of his/her courses
+    - View list of students for each of his/her courses
-    - View his/her quizzes
+    - View list of his/her quizzes
-    - Entering an exam in right time and answering to that
+    - View list of his/her assignments
+    - Create new exam
+    - Create new assignment
-    - View list of his/her assignment and submit an answer to each one before its deadline
+    - View list of submissions for each of exams or assignments
-    - Viewing his/her submissions for an assignmemnt
+    - Score each of the submissions for an assignment
 - Course
 - Homework
 - Educational Content